 How many times have you tried on your own to make changes in the interest of your well-being and either not been able to change or not been able to sustain the changes?
 Maybe it’s time to try something different…

-Jen offers services in Wilmington, NC and worldwide.
+Jen offers services in Wilmington, NC and worldwide by phone and Skype.
 Please inquire regarding your specific needs.

 Live Intentionally.
 Choose how your life unfolds.